ZorkNetwork/www.zork.network/index.md

 ---
 layout: home
 permalink: /
-title: "zork.network"
+title: "Zork Network™"
-excerpt: "Cancelled"
+excerpt: "Zorkcoin Testnet Development Ongoing"
 ---
-# On hold til further notice
+# Testnet in development
-Zork Network and zorkcoin are now on hold until further notice.
-No launch is presently expected to occur.
+Zork Network™ and [Zorkcoin™](www.zorkcoin.com) will progress to a testnet.
+Official main network launch date is not set since further R&D is required to solidify some of the settings, and to enhance the features of the network.